WHY I LOVE

 In Why I Love, PC Gamer writers pick an aspect of PC gaming that they love and write about why it's brilliant.
 This week Samuel celebrates Fallout 4's best quest.

-When asked by a friend recently to recall the best bits of the game, two moments came to mind.
+When asked by a friend recently to recall the best bits of Fallout 4 recently, two moments came to mind.
 One was stepping into the heavily irradiated wastes of the Glowing Sea and finding the eerie chassis of a passenger plane destroyed in the epicentre of a nuclear blast.
-The other was The Silver Shroud quest, where you assume the role of a Dick Tracy/The Shadow pulp hero.
+The other was The Silver Shroud quest, where you assume the role of a Dick Tracy/The Shadow-esque pulp hero.
 It reframes Fallout 4’s systems to fit the exciting life of an in-universe radio serial vigilante—it’s essentially another layer of roleplay within a roleplaying game.
 This successfully gets you to invest in the game in a different way, even though you’re largely doing the same things you do in every Fallout quest: going to a place, fetching a thing, and killing a bunch of guys.
 This time, though, you’re doing it in a trilby.

 The serial leads you to Kent Connolly in the uncouth town of Goodneighbor, who runs the station.
 He’s a ghoul, sincerely trying to make the town a better place by offering people a slice of yesteryear fiction.
 “Sometimes you just got to escape a little to make it through the day.”

 Since your character has been cryogenically frozen, you remember listening to the broadcasts live before the war and connect with Connolly over the show.
 Kent wants The Silver Shroud to come to life, to confront the escalating crime in Goodneighbor and offer people hope.
 He’s fashioned the character’s machine gun himself, and asks you to retrieve the costume from Hubris Comics in downtown Boston.
-Kent then asks you to don the outfit and assume the role, since your own comic booky Fallout origin makes you a good fit.
+Kent then asks you to don the outfit and assume the role, since your own comic book-y Fallout origin makes you a good fit.

-The quest then has you patrol the streets of the town, murdering thugs and assassins at Kent’s suggestion, while yelling trash talk at them in The Shroud’s exaggerated voice.
+The quest then has you patrolling the streets of the town, murdering thugs and assassins at Kent’s suggestion, while bellowing trash talk at them in The Shroud’s exaggerated voice.
 Your character clearly gets into the role, which is oddly sweet.
 Meanwhile, residents around the town react to your new getup in amusing ways.
 “You look like one of the wankers from those posters,” says Whitechapel Charlie, the British Mister Handy bartender working at The Third Rail.
 Unfortunately, Kent ends up crossing the wrong people, and at the quest’s climax you must track down his kidnapper, Sinjin—and save Kent from execution, if you can, or if you want to.